domhofmann/peachwww/README.md

 **This project will only ever use APIs and methods that 3rd party developers have access to.** This makes us more sensitive to developers on Peach.

-I need to be sure my needs align with the needs of Peach developers, which will help us to respond to them quickly and appropriately.
+I'd like to ensure my needs align with the needs of Peach developers, which will help us to respond to them quickly and appropriately.

 🍑